 23 Jun Traxia (TMT)

-Traxia is a blockchain solution for trade finance, it’s currently built on the Ethereum blockchain, however, there are plans in place to move Traxia to the Cardano blockchain.
+Traxia is a blockchain solution for trade finance.
+Currently built on the Ethereum blockchain, there are plans in place to move Traxia to the Cardano blockchain.
 It defines itself as the solution to the inefficiencies of current financial and banking institutions.
-Most notably, the lack of trust between banks, limited transparency, limited cash liquidity, and lots of paperwork required.
+Those inefficiencies include the lack of trust between banks, limited transparency, limited cash liquidity, and lots of paperwork required.
 Described as a decentralized global trade finance ecosystem, the Traxia platform will allow consumers and businesses to exchange invoices as short-term assets.
 These assets can act as collateral to provide finance, liquidity, and backing for their specified projects.

 The concept is to allow consumers and providers a more effective platform to facilitate trade agreements.
 The process proposed by the team will progress as such:

 2. Buyer approves it with their private key.

 3. Issuing Provider writes the agreement into a smart contract.

 5. Listing Provider will manage the marketplace.